LeonardoSavona/SudokuSolver/README.md

 ![img_4.png](images/img_4.png)

-In this example we found two cells in column 4 with two values that coincide (1 and 6), so we can remove the values 1 and 6 from this column.
+In this example we found two cells in column 4 with 2 values that coincide (1 and 6), so we can remove the possible values 1 and 6 from the other cells in this column.

 ![img_5.png](images/img_5.png)